Who can see the media details page?

 - Click the X to the right of a user to un-share this media with that user.

-- Generate a Shareable Link - The Links section lists all links that have already been generated for this media, and allows you to control and configure them as needed.
-See also Generating a Web Link and Embed Code for a Video.
+The Links area of the page lists all links that have already been generated for this media and allows you to control and configure them as needed.

 - Click Add Link to create a link to this media